HaigBishop/quiet-consensus/docs/architecture.md

 * `allowMultiple` (Boolean)
   – can someone vote for more than one option?
 * `eligibleGroups` (List of Strings)
-  – e.g. \[“biology-club”, “staff”] — only holders of those NTSCs may vote.
+  – e.g. \[“biology-club”, “staff”] — only holders of those SCTs may vote.
 * `metadata` (Map\<String, String>)
   – any extra JSON-stringified fields you dream up (e.g. `{"theme":"dark"}`).